amberlyons38/java-txtfile-encoder/README.md

 Replace the fileName string in line 86 to the name and file location of your own .txt file to encode it.

-message.txt is an example message, and encoded.txt is message.txt after it is encoded using the program.
+"message.txt" in this repository is an example message, and "encoded.txt" in this repository is an example of "message.txt" after it is encoded using the program.